Table of Contents

 GDPR Compliance: Let’s talk about it.

-In the last 20 years, the global economy became increasingly digitized, and many companies hold highly sensitive and personal customer information obtained from various sources.
-Data is associated with a significance of risk if it’s stolen or abused.
+In the last 20 years, the global economy became increasingly digitized.
+As a result, many companies now hold highly sensitive and personal customer information obtained from various sources.
+Data is associated with significant security risk if it’s stolen or abused.

 What is GDPR Compliance?

 The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) is a regulation by which the European Parliament, the Council of the European Union, and the European Commission intend to strengthen and unify data protection for all individuals within the European Union.

 General Data Protection Regulation was officially adopted by the European Parliament in April 2016 to specify how customer data should be used and protected.
 Following a two-year post-adoption period it will become enforceable in May 2018.
 GDPR will replace the 1995 EU Data Protection Directive, which was introduced two decades ago when the Internet has not yet revolutionized business communications.